 Where a request is made, We would normally deal with it at no charge, except where a request was unfounded or excessive, where We would request a reasonable fee.

 Complaining about data processing

-If you have concerns about how we have processed your personal data, you should initially contact John-Paul Murphy by email at email@example.com or at Our registered address.
+If you have concerns about how We have processed Your personal data, You should initially contact Jodi Booth by email at email@example.com.